Usability testing is vital to any product development process, whether it’s software or service.

-Usability testing allows you to test your products and services with real people.
+Usability testing is vital to any product development process, whether it’s software or service.
 Gain in-depth insights that will increase conversion, reduce the risk of wasted development investment and launch failures, and provide user-centric guidance for business and product strategy.

 Usability testing is a research method that involves participants exploring and testing a live or prototyped service; normally a website, app, software, or other digital interface.
 The participants go through the interface, either being given prompts or allowed to explore freely, and a facilitator observes any issues with usability and asks questions to understand how the participant responds to the interactions (unless the session is unmoderated and has no facilitator).
 Insights from across multiple sessions are analysed and fed back into actionable improvements for the service, or may be used to inform strategy and other business goals.